C Container Collection (CCC)

 Return a pointer to the base of the backing array.
 O(1). | |

-bool | ccc_fpq_validate (ccc_flat_priority_queue const *fpq) |
+ccc_tribool | ccc_fpq_validate (ccc_flat_priority_queue const *fpq) |

 Verifies the internal invariants of the fpq hold. | |